-Figure 2.4: Comparison of Gross Value Added (balanced) by broad industry sectors
+Figure 2.4: Regional Gross Value Added (balanced) by industry: local authorities by NUTS18 region: UKJ South East current prices: Eastleigh Borough

-Source: ONS, 2018
+Source: ONS, December 2019

-2.4.4 With regard to knowledge and high technology businesses, these are usually concentrated within: information and communication; professional and administrative services and financial and insurance activities.
-The Borough is home to companies working within these sectors, and this is reflected to a degree in Figure 2.4 whereby the overall proportion of output in these sectors is either the same or higher than that attained at the sub-regional level.
+2.4.2 With regard to knowledge and high technology businesses, these are usually concentrated within: information and communication; professional and administrative services and financial and insurance activities.
+The Borough is home to companies working within these sectors, and this is reflected to a degree in Figure 2.4 whereby the overall proportion of output in these sectors is either the same or higher than that attained at the subregional level.